 18. Buy in Bulk

 A recent trend I started taking a part in is buying some of my groceries from the bulk bins in my grocery store.
-You know those big containers full of different grains, seeds, beans, rice, and more?
+Do you know those big containers full of different grains, seeds, beans, rice, and more?
 This is a great way to start moving away from plastic and choosing to reuse your own food containers.

 Not only is it a more eco-friendly way to shop, but these items tend to be more healthy than pre-packaged products.
 Plus you can custom choose how much you want at any given time, so no worry about buying too much or too little based on package sizes.